* This page is for Consumers *

 Overview of Immunization

 Immunization enables the body to better defend itself against diseases caused by certain bacteria or viruses.
-Immunization may occur on its own (when people are exposed to bacteria or viruses), or doctors may provide it.
-When people are immunized against a disease, they do not get the disease or get only a mild form of it.
+Immunity may occur naturally (when people are exposed to bacteria or viruses), or doctors may provide it through vaccination.
+When people are immunized against a disease, they usually do not get the disease or get only a mild form of the disease.
+However, because no vaccine is 100% effective, some people who have been immunized still may get the disease.

 The body’s immune system responds to a vaccine by producing substances (such as antibodies and white blood cells) that recognize and attack the specific bacteria or virus contained in the vaccine.
-Then whenever the person is exposed to the specific bacteria or virus, the body automatically produces these antibodies and other substances.
+Then whenever the person is exposed to the specific bacteria or virus, the body automatically produces these antibodies and other substances to prevent or lessen illness.
 The process of giving a vaccine is called vaccination, although many doctors use the more general term immunization.

 In passive immunization, antibodies against a specific infectious organism are given directly to a person.
 These antibodies are obtained from several sources: